 Accommodations: In Lhasa, Gyantse and Shigatse, you will be staying in comfortable and pleasant boutique or 3 Star Tibetan-owned hotels.
 Hotels in other areas of Tibet will be the best available.
-At Everest Base Camp, accommodation will be either simple tent hotels or a simple guesthouse.
+At Everest Base Camp, accommodation will be either simple tent hotels or a simple guesthouse without showers and with shared bathrooms.
 All hotels, except for those in the Everest Region, should have internet access.
 Hotel upgrades available in Lhasa upon request.

 Meals: Breakfast is included in the price for each morning you are in Tibet.
 Lunch and dinner are not included in the price.